pelsql/YourSqlDba/docs/getting-started.md

 2. Execute `Install.InitialSetupOfYourSqlDba` with values that match your environment.
 3. Review the SQL Agent jobs and the job steps that call `Maint.YourSqlDba_DoMaint`.
 4. Verify backup paths, mail settings, and the first maintenance run.
+5. Use `Maint.HistoryView` to investigate any errors reported by that run.
-5. Adjust `Maint.YourSqlDba_DoMaint` parameters for your environment.
+6. Adjust `Maint.YourSqlDba_DoMaint` parameters for your environment.

 ## Default jobs